 The purpose of our health program during school hours is to provide first aid and medical care for injuries and illnesses.
-School nurses perform health screenings for all students, which are mandated by the state and provide support for those with special needs.
-There will be a focus on education, prevention, and overall wellness for the child.
-School nurses cannot diagnose, prescribe treatment, or give medications without parental permission and doctors' orders.
-Please be aware that if you send your child to school then we expect them to participate in all the planned activities of the day, including recess (indoor and outdoor) and gym.
+School nurses perform state mandated health screenings for all students and provide support for those with special needs.
+School nurses cannot diagnose, prescribe treatment, or give medications without parental permission and doctors orders.

-Your child should be kept home if he/she:
+Your child should be kept home or will be sent home if they have: